 IMPORTANT: Many of the recommendations note that there is no cost requirement - only staff time.
-It must be recognized that staff time does come at a cost, with both a financial cost to the organization, and as a time commitment from the emergency program, which is operating at or above capacity already.
+It must be recognized that staff time does come at a cost, with both a financial cost to the organization and a time commitment from the emergency program, which is already operating at or above capacity.

-Appendix B contains all recommendations by sub-heading in a tabular format.
+Appendix B contains all recommendations, arranged by sub-heading in a tabular format.
+This link provides quick access to those tables of recommendations.